 Pauline Frommer’s Ireland Book Review and Giveaway

-Pauline Frommer’s Ireland: spend less see more Book Review and Giveaway
+Pauline Frommer’s Ireland: spend less see more Book Review - Giveaway OVER

 Paging through the first edition of Pauline Frommer’s Ireland: spend less see more, I was on the hunt for clues to what might make this guidebook and its promise of “spend less, see more” different from the rest of the books on the shelf.